mcarvin8/sfdx-decomposer-python/README.md

 Arguments:
 - `-t`/`--metadata-type` - metadata type to process (same value as the `metaSuffix` value in `constants.py`)
 - `-o`/`--output` - directory containing the metadata (defaults to `force-app/main/default` if the argument isn't provided)

-NOTE: This script will have issues for file-paths which exceed the operating system limit.
+**NOTE**: This script will have issues for file-paths which exceed the operating system limit.
 Ensure you use short file-names when possible.

 ## Compose Files
 To recompose the files into meta files accepted for deployments, run the composer script for each metadata type: